When You’re Triggered: The STAMP Protocol

 Proceeding on purpose might look like:

-- taking a break instead of shutting down permanently
+• taking a break instead of disappearing completely

 This is the rebuild point.

-This is where the old pattern loses some territory.
+This is where the old pattern starts losing a little territory.

 Not all at once.
-Not forever in one shot.
+Not forever in a single moment.
 But enough to matter.

 Every time you proceed on purpose, you teach your system something new: